Partial Capacity Benefit is paid if you cannot work to your full capacity but have received permission to return to work.

 You can earn any amount and work as many hours as you wish.
 You can work in a self-employed capacity while getting Partial Capacity Benefit.

-You can get Partial Capacity Benefit and a half-rate Carer’s Allowance together, but you cannot get Partial Capacity Benefit and Working Family Payment (formerly known as Family Income Supplement) together.
+You can get Partial Capacity Benefit and a Half-Rate Carer's Allowance together, but you cannot get Partial Capacity Benefit and Working Family Payment (WFP) (formerly known as Family Income Supplement) together.

 Partial Capacity Benefit may include increases for your: